 - Kraken is controlled by [world] yaw and [local] pitch.
 The roll axis self-rights for an improved experience

-- Buoyancy is really modelled: ships take on water when tipped and actually sink
+- Buoyancy is really modelled: ships take on water when tipped and sink when they don’t displace enough water for their weight

-- This game was Not Made in Unity – but I’ve opened up the game framework to the Ludum Dare (and wider) community
+- This game was Not Made in Unity – but the game framework and game is fully published on github.